GraphQLSwift/Graphiti/README.md

 ⭐️ Now we finally need to import Graphiti. 😄

-The schema above is equivalent to the SDL:
+The schema above is equivalent to the following GraphQL SDL:

 ```graphql
 type Count {